Piepongwong/movieLoginExer/README.md

 ### Component 5
 What's the fun in logging in if you can't log out Create a logout route that clears your cookie.
 Remember "RTFM": https://expressjs.com/en/api.html#res.clearCookie.

+### Component 6
+Oh oh, your code is getting chaotic!
+We've to clean up that mess.
+Create a routes folder and make a module out of every route and require it in your root file (app.js).
+Do the same with the mongoose models.
+That's better isn't it?
+No more scrolling to find the code you're looking for.
+This [resource](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/routes#Routes_primer) is helpfull.

+### Component 7
+It's time to increase the readability of your code further by using promises.
+Rewrite all your code in such a way, that mongoose is no longer using callback to handle asynchronous code, but promises.

 #### Suggested readings: